Tennis at Central Park and Prospect Park

 Before visiting the Central Park Tennis Center, please make sure that you observe our citywide tennis rules & regulations.
 The Central Park Tennis Center has additional guidelines for you to follow.

-- No more than six balls permitted on the court.
+- No more than three balls permitted on the court.

 - No more than four people permitted on the court.